rfrench3/AppInstaller/README.md

-# AppInstaller
+# AppBox

-AppInstaller is an application that allows users to point-and-click install any kind of application file by integrating various popular programs for each format.
-It integrates distrobox for distro-specific packages, uses flatpak for flatpak packages, (uncertain) uses Gearlever for appimages, and (uncertain) uses marcosnils/bin for binaries.
+AppBox is a heavily in-development application designed to make it a breeze to install apps packaged with any popular format.

 <hr>